wittman/goldenview_friendfeed_image_zoom/README.md

 ## General Information

-The `friendfeed_image_zoom` userscript / extension for friendfeed.com opens a post image in a new browser tab at full size (not bookmarklet images, only native image uploads).
+Google Chrome Extension for friendfeed.com - opens a post image in a new browser tab at full size (not bookmarklet images, only native image uploads).

 >_Extension in Google Web Store_: <https://chrome.google.com/webstore/detail/fkgefljoincokdaeailejjamkohcjooc>